WebAssembly/spec/document/binary/instructions.rst

 Variable Instructions
 ~~~~~~~~~~~~~~~~~~~~~

-:ref:`Variable instructions <syntax-instr-variable>` are represented by byte codes followed by the encoding of the respective :ref:`index <syntax-indices>`.
+:ref:`Variable instructions <syntax-instr-variable>` are represented by byte codes followed by the encoding of the respective :ref:`index <syntax-index>`.

 .. _binary-get_local:
 .. _binary-set_local: